 - 3 tablespoons extra virgin olive oil approximate

-- Dip each slice of eggplant into the egg wash, followed by the flour mixture, then set onto the baking sheet.
+- Dip each slice of eggplant into the egg wash, followed by the flour mixture, shaking off the excess and then set onto the baking sheet.
 Drizzle with a bit of olive oil.

 - Bake for 15 minutes and then flip eggplant slices over and drizzle with a tiny bit more olive oil.
 Continue baking for an additional 15 minutes.

 - Lower oven temperature to 350 degrees.